 G protein-coupled receptors are the largest group of cell surface receptors, as they are present on virtually every excitable cell in the body.
 As such, they also represent the predominant target for existing approved drugs.

-- Editorial Board, Journal of Biological Chemistry, 2010-present
+- Editorial board, Signal Transduction Affinity Group, The Journal of Biological Chemistry, 2010-present

 - Member, Clinical, Integrative and Molecular Gastroenterology study section, National Institutes of Health (NIH), 2009-2011; Gastrointestinal Cell and Molecular Biology study section, NIH, 2007-2009; General Medicine A2 study section, NIH, 1995-1999